NewOrbit/reauthorize/README.md

 You can extend this for your own user object.

 All of the below tools use an `AuthorisationSetting` type which is equivalent to: `bool | string | string[]`.
-These have the following meanings:
+The possible values have the following meanings:
  - `true` - will return `Authorised` for any authenticated user
  - `false` - will return `Authorised` for any user
  - `string` - will return `Authorised` for any authenticated user with a role which matches this string